Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows II: Higher genus surfaces

-For property (ii), we check that the complementary regions of $B$ in $T^1 S|_Q$ are 1-cusped triangles times an interval.
-This is done as in \Cref{lemma:ngeq5vbs}.
-Putting these together, complementary regions of $B$ are 2-cusped solid tori.
-This also shows that the cores of the complementary regions of $B$ is given by $\overset{\leftrightarrow}{c}$, and shows that all disc sectors have corners.
+For \Cref{defn:avbs}(ii), recall that the complementary regions of $B_Q$ in $T^1 S|_Q$ are 1-cusped triangles times an interval.
+As in \Cref{lemma:ngeq4vbs}, this implies that the complementary regions of $B$ are 2-cusped solid tori.
+This also shows that the cores of the complementary regions of $B$ is given by $\overset{\leftrightarrow}{c}$.

+Note that under our assumptions, $c$ cannot contain any homotopically trivial elements, otherwise the bounded disc in $S$ will be divided by $c$ into $n$-gons for $n \geq 4$, but the index of these are nonpositive thus cannot add up to the index of a disc, which is $1$.
+This fact together with \Cref{defn:avbs}(ii) proved above implies \Cref{defn:avbs}(i) as in \Cref{lemma:ngeq4vbs}.

-For property (iii), this follows from the moves that we did in the movie. \end{proof}
+For \Cref{defn:avbs}(iii), this follows from the moves that we did in the movie. \end{proof}